-The ages of the LDM suggest that it was forming during the past five million years, at periods when the obliquity was ranging from $15^{\circ}$ to $35^{\circ}$ .
-Therefore, we ran a set of simulations summarized in Table 1 assuming either a north or south polar cap and an obliquity in the $15\text{--}35^\circ$ range.
-The simulations have a resolution of $32 \times 24$ grid points (Figures 2 and 1) or $64 \times 48$ grid points (Figure 3), with 29 vertical levels going up to 80 km.
-The polar caps are simulated by setting source points for latitudes poleward of $\pm 80^{\circ}$ .
+either a north or south polar cap (referred as NPC or SPC) and an obliquity in the 15-35° range.
+The simulations have a resolution of 32×24 grid points (Figures 1 and 2) or 64×48 grid points (Figure 3), with 29 vertical levels going up to 80 km.
+The polar caps are simulated by setting source points for latitudes poleward of $\pm 80^{\circ}$.
 In order to accurately represent nucleation and cloud opacity in the model, a time-splitting method was introduced in the microphysics scheme by Navarro et al. [2014] and the same method is applied to the paleoclimate simulations presented here to make sure that clouds are correctly represented.
-The values of albedo and thermal inertia used for the polar caps are set to 0.35 and 800 J $\rm s^{-1/2}~m^{-2}~K^{-1}$ respectively, based on present-day simulations validated against the TES (Thermal Emission Spectrometer) observations [see Navarro et al., 2014].
-When more than 5 $\mu$ m of water ice
+The values of albedo and thermal inertia used for the polar caps are set to 0.35 and 800 J s^{-1/2} m-2 K-1, respectively, based on present-day simulations validated against the TES (Thermal Emission Spectrometer) observations [see Navarro et al., 2014].
+When more than 5 μm of water ice is deposited on the ground, the albedo is set to 0.35.
+The thermal inertia of the different subsurface layers is also set to 800 J s $^{-1/2}$ m $^{-2}$ K $^{-1}$ as ice accumulates [Madeleine et al., 2009].
+In order for equilibrium to be reached, the results shown are those of the sixth Martian year of simulation.